kamusis/my-opml-subscriptions/README.md

 # OPML Feed Validator and Analyzer

 A Deno-based tool for validating and analyzing OPML feed subscriptions.
-This tool helps you clean up your RSS feed subscriptions by identifying dead feeds, inactive feeds, and sorting active feeds based on their update frequency.
+This tool helps you clean up your RSS feed subscriptions by identifying dead feeds, inactive feeds, incompatible feeds, and sorting active feeds based on their update frequency.

 ## Features

-- **Feed Validation**: Checks each feed's accessibility and update status
+- **Feed Validation**: Checks each feed's accessibility, compatibility, and update status
 - **Feed Classification**:
   - Active: Feeds updated within the last 2 years
   - Inactive: Feeds not updated in the last 2 years
   - Dead: Feeds that are inaccessible
+  - Incompatible: Feeds that are accessible but have format issues (e.g., wrong Content-Type, empty feeds)
 - **Update Frequency Analysis**: Tracks the number of updates in the last 3 months
 - **Category-based Organization**: Maintains feed organization by categories
-- **Statistical Analysis**: Generates detailed statistics with visualizations
+- **Statistical Analysis**: Generates detailed statistics in markdown format
-- **Multiple Output Formats**: Generates separate OPML files for active, inactive, and dead feeds
+- **Multiple Output Formats**: Generates separate OPML files for active, inactive, dead, and incompatible feeds

 ## Prerequisites